rk097/gdlrrlist.cf/README.md

 This is the OLD VERSION (php-setup frontend-based) of the full code repository for the LRR List website.
 Have a look around!
 This one is very simple to clone, so if you're looking for a quick-and-dirty setup for your own list, this is probably what you're looking for

-The CURRENT VERSION (nodejs ejs setup backend-based) is here https://replit.com/@GDhpsk/gdlrrlist (hint: requires MongoDB. not beginner-friendly.)
+The CURRENT VERSION (nodejs ejs setup backend-based) is private sorry lol (hint: requires MongoDB. not beginner-friendly.)

 For anyone interested in making a fork of this repository for your own custom list, without all the hoops of running a fork of Pointercrate:
 - Click on the Run on Repl.it button